-Right click on the layer palette and choose Rasterize Type (Rasterize Layer on older versions)
+Right click on the layer panel and choose Rasterize Type (Rasterize Layer on older versions)

 This will make the text editable.

 Make a selection around the text (Hold down Ctrl/CMD and click on the layer thumbnail)

 If the render menu is not available make sure you are in RGB mode.

 Now this is where we create the diamond effect.

 When the filter gallery opens, choose Distort category and and click on glass (Filter>Distort>glass on older versions)

 Choose the tiny lens from the texture options

 (You may have to play with the scaling and distortion to match the size of the image you are working on, but the distortion should be high and the scaling low)

 Click OK to apply